solaspiro/1.19-mods-sodium/README.md

 if you don't have a mod folder make one. alternatively you could do it through a terminal Linux FTW

-You will also have to install fabric if you haven't done that already. this is easier through PolyMC/MultiMC https://fabricmc.net/use/installer/ you don't need to worry about the api as it's already in this mod pack and will be updated when necessary
+You will also have to install fabric if you haven't done that already. this is easier through PolyMC https://fabricmc.net/use/installer/ you don't need to worry about the api as it's already in this mod pack and will be updated when necessary

 90% of these mods are fabric only....